 Small recycled cardboard boxes

-Once all the boxes were covered, we mixed our yellow & white paint to create a sandy colour.
-To create a grainy stone like texture for our buildings we added table salt & mixed well into the paint.
-(Alternatively you could use play sand which would create the same effect.)
-Minnie enjoyed applying the grainy paint to the boxes & exploring the texture with her fingers!
-When the boxes were painted we left them to dry over night.
+Once all the boxes were covered, we mixed our yellow & white paint to create a sand colour.
+To create a grainy stone-like texture for our buildings we added table salt & mixed well into the paint.
+My 3 year old loved mixing this & applying the grainy paint to the boxes!
+When the boxes were covered we left them to dry overnight.

 The rough texture of each box felt just like a rough stone wall.
-For our shutters & doors we used recycled brown paper & attached using double sided tape.
+For our shutters & doors we used recycled brown paper, attaching these with double-sided tape.

-We pinned up a navy bed sheet to create a night backdrop for our town, & stuck on a few stars we had cut for a previous craft.
+We pinned up a navy bed sheet to create a night sky backdrop for our town, & stuck on a few stars that we had from a previous craft.

 Our Bethlehem scene was ready!
-We had just got it set up when a young couple with a donkey arrived in town!!
+Thank goodness we had just got it set up, as a young couple with a donkey arrived in town!!

-Minnie has enjoyed moving Mary & Joseph around this play scene, & continued their journey around the living room.
+My girl has enjoyed moving Mary & Joseph around this play scene, & continued their journey around the living room.
 As she plays with them she recounts the Nativity story, adding a few extra details here & there!
-For example I never knew the houses in Bethlehem had doormats outside, or that Mary had snack stops along the journey to eat grapes! ;-)

-The donkey has galloped, & danced, & had a beautiful rendition of 'Horsey, Horesy' sung to him!
-With the help of Minnie's balancing skills he's even carried Mary on his back!
+The donkey has galloped, danced, & even carried Mary on it's back!

-Minnie's creativity, imagination & storytelling have been a joy to observe, & I love watching her engage with the Nativity story in a way which is relevant to her!
+My preschooler's creativity, imagination & storytelling have been a joy to observe, & I love watching her engage with the Nativity Story in a way which is totally relevant to her!